Albertosaurus: Other species

 In 1930, Anatoly Nikolaevich Riabinin named Albertosaurus pericolosus based on a tooth from China that probably belonged to Tarbosaurus.
 In 1932, Friedrich von Huene renamed Dryptosaurus incrassatus, not considered a nomen dubium by him, to Albertosaurus incrassatus.
 Because he had identified Gorgosaurus with Albertosaurus, in 1970, Russell also renamed Gorgosaurus sternbergi (Matthew & Brown 1922) into Albertosaurus sternbergi and Gorgosaurus lancensis (Gilmore 1946) into Albertosaurus lancensis.
 The former species is today seen as a juvenile form of Gorgosaurus libratus and the latter is seen as either identical to Tyrannosaurus or representing a separate genus, Nanotyrannus.
 In 1988, Gregory S. Paul based Albertosaurus megagracilis on a small tyrannosaurid skeleton, specimen LACM 28345, from the Hell Creek Formation of Montana.
-It was renamed Dinotyrannus in 1995, but is now thought to represent a juvenile Tyrannosaurus rex.
+It was renamed Dinotyrannus in 1995, but is now thought to represent a juvenile Tyrannosaurus.
 Also in 1988, Paul renamed Alectrosaurus olseni (Gilmore 1933) into Albertosaurus olseni, but this has found no general acceptance.
 In 1989, Gorgosaurus novojilovi (Maleev 1955) was renamed by Bryn Mader and Robert Bradley as Albertosaurus novojilovi.

 On two occasions, species based on valid Albertosaurus material were reassigned to a different genus, Deinodon.
 In 1922, William Diller Matthew renamed A. sarcophagus into Deinodon sarcophagus.
 In 1939, German paleontologist Oskar Kuhn renamed A. arctunguis into Deinodon arctunguis.